 German companies believe Russia faces tougher times ahead.
 Some 53 percent expected Russia to enter a recession in the next 12 months.
 In the January 2014 survey, that figure was only 14 percent.

-Despite Ukraine's agreement to a comprehensive free-trade association deal with the EU, its figures are even more dramatic, with 55 percent believing Ukraine faces a severe recession, with another 22 percent predicting at least a mild recession.
+, its figures are even more dramatic, with 55 percent believing Ukraine faces a severe recession, with another 22 percent predicting at least a mild recession.
 Only 9 percent still see a chance for slight growth in the year ahead.

 Accordingly, 22 percent said they had frozen investments in Russia totaling 83 million euros.
 This suggests that a majority of planned investments have been shelved - only 38 percent had said at the beginning of the year that they intended to make new investments.
 Ukraine faced an investment shortfall of 55 million euros.